PranavRudra99/Virus/readme.txt

 4 bytes of this is the offset: 0xdeadbeef.
 The rest 10 bytes is a random hex of length 20 (20*4 = 80 bits = 10 bytes).

+Mutation:
+For mutation, the virus generates a random 20 character hex.
+Which will be appended in binary format to the hex: "0xdeadbeef".
+These 14 bytes separate the virus from the uninfected binary.